 Thanks for sharing guys!

-Margaret, the gypsy from Israel, wandered into the store after following others to a purported ‘Rainbow Gathering’ in Meadow Creek, BC.
+Margaret, the gypsy from Palestine, wandered into the store after following others to a purported ‘Rainbow Gathering’ in Meadow Creek, BC.
 The gathering never happened but Margaret stuck around Kaslo a few days and sang some songs for me in the shop.
 Her travelling guitar had been backed over by a truck while she was picking fruit in the Okanagan so I gifted her a ukelele that needed a home.
 She had a lovely voice and some lovely songs, made a little money busking and then moved on!
 But not before an interview with ‘Radio Free Kaslo’ from the pew at Mtn Fruit.

 These country bumpkins, Darrin Herting, Alton Gowan and John Flemming, hail from Salmon Arm, BC and put on a good ol show with lots of banter.
 They got some funky tenor banjos, nice harmonies and a washtub bass (aka gut bucket).
 Very amicable hillbillys!
 Go see em whenever they’re in yer neck of the woods, we hope to have em back real soon!